Should I Become an Employee Training Specialist?

 Step 1: Obtain a Bachelor's Degree

-Most entry-level employee training jobs require a bachelor's degree at a minimum.
-Some colleges offer bachelor's degree programs specializing in areas like adult education and training or human resource training and development.
+Most entry-level training jobs require a bachelor's degree at a minimum.
+Some colleges offer bachelor's degree programs in adult education and training or human resource training and development.
 These programs hone in on subjects related to training, such as adult learning, human development, teaching methods, and educational psychology.

 Most positions in employee training require some experience.
-Some college programs offer internship programs in human resources, which can produce subsequent job opportunities that involve training.
-Volunteering, especially in a leadership capacity, also can provide valuable training experience.
-Some employee training specialists enter the field via teaching careers.
+Some college programs offer internship programs in human resources, which can produce subsequent job opportunities in training.
+Alternatively, some employee training specialists enter the field via teaching careers.
+And volunteering, especially in a leadership capacity, also can provide valuable training experience.

 Step 3: Seek Entry-Level Employment